Harmonic maps of finite uniton type into inner symmetric spaces: Review of basic loop group theory

 \subsection{Symmetries and monodromy}

-{In surface theory many of the best investigated surfaces have symmetries.
-Since harmonic maps frequently occur as Gauss type maps of surfaces, it is natural to investigate harmonic maps with symmetries.}
+{It is natural to investigate harmonic maps with symmetries.} Since harmonic maps frequently occur as ``Gauss maps" of some surfaces, {the investigation of harmonic maps with symmetries also has implications for surface theory. }